-The Darkness of Light Tarot aligns with the Wheel of the Year, with each suit corresponding to a particular season.
-Blades correspond with Winter, Wands with Spring, Cups with Summer, and Coins with Autumn.
-Each suit was painted in its designated season, with the Major Arcana being the first and last cards to be created.
-The goal is to create a sense of time that flows throughout the deck.
+The Darkness of Light Tarot aligns with the Wheel of the Year, with each suit corresponding to a season, with the goal of creating a sense of time that flows throughout the deck.

 A guidebook is in the works, but won't be included in the initial offering.
 A free, digital version is scheduled to be released late fall, 2017.
 The deck will be distributed and billed by Wavelength Laboratory, LLC, a company created and run by the artist for publishing and distribution purposes.